 Australia’s Kava Pilot

-On 11 October 2019, former Prime Minister, the Hon Scott Morrison MP, announced the Australian Government was stepping up its commitment to the Pacific by launching a kava pilot program.
+On 11 October 2019, Australia launched a commercial pilot for kava.
 The pilot recognises the deep cultural significance of kava for Pacific Island communities both in Australia and across the Pacific region.
 Kava is also an important agricultural resource for many Pacific island countries.
-The pilot also supports broader efforts under the Pacific Step-up to increase stronger cultural and economic ties between Australia and Pacific Island nations.
+The pilot also supports broader efforts to increase stronger cultural and economic ties between Australia and Pacific island countries.